gbenroscience/layman/README.md

 from Android ConstraintLayout's xml, we have borrowed the idea of `priorities` from iOS AutoLayout.
 The priority is a number that tells the layout engine how important that constraint is.

-So when designing some layouts, you may specify the priority of your layout, by ending it with `@priority_value`.
+So when designing some layouts, you may specify the priority of the constraints, by ending it with `@priority_value`.
 <br> For example:
 ```html